atlanhq/camelot/README.md

 ### Installing dependencies

 numpy can be install using `pip`.
-OpenCV and imagemagick can be installed using your system's default package manager.
+OpenCV and ghostscript can be installed using your system's default package manager.

 #### Linux

 * Arch Linux

 <pre>
-sudo pacman -S opencv imagemagick
+sudo pacman -S opencv ghostscript
 </pre>

 * Ubuntu

 <pre>
-sudo apt-get install libopencv-dev python-opencv imagemagick
+sudo apt-get install libopencv-dev python-opencv python-tk ghostscript
 </pre>

 #### OS X

 <pre>
-brew install homebrew/science/opencv imagemagick
+brew install homebrew/science/opencv ghostscript
 </pre>

 Finally, `cd` into the project directory and install by